 APO-Salbutamol Inhalation Ampoules equivalent to salbutamol 2.5 mg/2.5 mL

-Plastic unit dose ampoules containing salbutamol in a clear colourless solution for inhalation.
+Plastic unit dose ampoules containing salbutamol in a clear colourless to pale yellow,

 APO-Salbutamol Inhalation Ampoules equivalent to salbutamol 5 mg/2.5 mL

-Plastic unit dose ampoules containing salbutamol in a clear colourless solution for inhalation.
+Plastic unit dose ampoules containing salbutamol in a clear colourless to pale yellow,

 Available in packs of 30 (5 ampoules per foil pouch).